xmtp/XIPs/XIPs/xip-21-transaction-reference-content-type.md

 ## Rationale

-The `networkId` provides details of the network used for the transaction, while the `reference` field contains the hash of the transaction on the network.
+The `chainId` provides details of the network used for the transaction in [CAIP-2 format](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-2.md), while the `transactionHash` field contains the hash of the transaction on the network.
 These two fields should be enough to display a basic reference to the transaction.
 An optional `namespace` field can be used for a more human-readable description of the network.

 In addition, optional `metadata` can be added to provide more details and a richer display of the transaction.